 Be self-contained, able to be read independently and understood, and

-Just like fully-sighted readers, users who rely on screen readers “scan” web pages using landmarks, including headings and link text.
-To test how readable your page will be to them, just try reading your links out loud.
+To test how readable your page will be, try reading your links out loud.
 If you could not see anything else on the page, would the link text alone be useful?
-Imagine if you landed on a page where all the links were “click here” or “read more.”
+Imagine if you landed on a page where all the links were “click here” or “this.”

 (Want to know more?
 Read more about how to write good links.)